 Section 7.
 Planning.
 Each year, Committees will develop their plan of activities and make an associated budget request (with respect to each Committee, the “Committee Budget”).
 Upon review and approval of the Executive Committee and final approval of the Board, Committees will implement their activities within the approved Committee Budget amounts.
 Adjustments to Committee Budgets, which may in no event cause the corresponding Region Annual Budget to be exceeded, may be approved by the Executive Committee.
 The Executive Committee will notify the Board of such adjustments.

 Section 8.
 Reports.
-Each Committee Chair will prepare and present a quarterly and annual report to the Board indicating progress made in implementing the Committee plan of activities.
-Oral reports shall be given at each Board meeting with handouts provided.
+Each Committee Chair will prepare and present a report to the Board indicating progress made in implementing the Committee plan of activities on a basis and in the format determined by the Board.

 Section 9.
 Programs Committee.
 The primary duties of the Program Committee are as follows: